“Leadership is influence” by John C. Maxwell.

 - Potential return on investment from new technologies.

 PEST can be seen as threats or opportunities in a SWOT analysis.
 It is practical to perform a PEST analysis before doing a SWOT analysis.
-These 4 factors of PEST differ in consequence depending on the type of business.
+Thereupon, These 4 factors of PEST differ in consequence depending on the type of business.
 For example, political factors are more relevant to a defense contractor.
 While social factors of organizational strategy tools are more relevant to consumer businesses.

 Hand-picked for you- HR Transformation & Manage Transition